maorcc/hassio-addon-transmission/transmission/DOCS.md

 1. Most Transmission settings can be modified via the Transmission web UI.
 (Recommended)

-2. Edit the settings.json file manually but only while the add-on is not running.
+2. Edit the settings.json file manually but only while the app is not running.
 Because on Transmission shutdown all the settings are automatically saved from memory.
 (Security related settings cannot be changed in the web UI.)

 For full documentation on Transmission settings see the [Transmission Docs].

 > <big>⚠️ IMPORTANT</big>
 >
-> Changes to the `settings.json` file should only be done when the add-on is stopped.
+> Changes to the `settings.json` file should only be done when the app is stopped.
 Otherwise your changes will be discarded.

 ### The default settings